 If you are a mother, you have undoubtedly had several periods.
 Try to remember what a strange and confusing time it was for you, and then assure your daughter that no question is silly or off-limits.
 If you are a father, educate yourself first, and be ready to answer your daughter’s questions.
 If you feel that it would be helpful, call in a female friend or relative that your daughter trusts – with her permission, of course.

 Yes, this may be uncomfortable.
-But it will be hugely beneficial to your daughter, who will learn invaluable information about her body.
+But it will be hugely beneficial to your daughter, who will learn invaluable information about her menstrual phases and her body.
 Additionally, by answering her questions and addressing her concerns yourself, you are ensuring that she is not getting all her information online and from friends, both of which can be inaccurate.